 - Pregnancy also increases the amount of progesterone in the body.

 - This hormone causes the walls of the veins to relax making them more prone to swelling.

 - The hormone also exacerbates constipation because it slows down the intestinal tract.

 Steps for Preventing Hemorrhoids

 First and foremost, prevent sitting or standing for long periods of times.
 Stand up to be able to take a stroll for a few minutes when sitting for long extended durations.
 Kegel exercises are also very helpful as they help promote blood flow into the rectal area.
 Furthermore, don't be shy to go out for brisk walks to be able to help promote blood circulation.

 Which Hemorrhoids Cream is the BestWhich Hemorrhoids Cream is the Best.
-Calmovil Hemorrhoid Relief Set includes all-natural supplement, topical cream, and homeopathic drops, developed to help target the source of hemorrhoids.
-Calmovil contains the highest quality botanical active ingredients that have been scientifically developed to deliver the best results.
-Calmovil's active ingredients have been used for hundreds of years to support good blood circulation, helping in reducing inflammation and support healthy hemorrhoid veins.
+Calmovil Hemorrhoid Relief Set includes homeopathic drops, soothing topical cream, and herbal supplement, developed to help target the source of hemorrhoids.
+Calmovil's active ingredients have been used safely for many years to support proper blood circulation, helping in reducing swelling and support healthy hemorrhoidal veins.
 Now they are all combined into this special Hemorrhoid formula.
-Improving blood circulation, minimizing swelling and supporting healthy veins has been proven to alleviate the pain and flare-ups related to hemorrhoids.
+Improving blood circulation, decreasing inflammation and supporting healthy veins has been shown to relieve the pain and flare-ups related to hemorrhoids.